UWSEDS-aut17/SunDial/ComponentDesign.md

 PV -----x5----> how much energy is being discharged from the battery battery ----x6---> how much energy is being discharged from the battery

 Find optimum x's given constraints: x1 + x2 + x3 = load | x2 + x4 + x5 = PV generation | battery has constraints (capacity, charge/discharge rate)
-This subtask requires at least preliminary progress on other subtasks to function
+This subtask requires at least preliminary progress on other subtasks to function.

-goal is to compare our optimization solution (in terms of cost) to "human-input" procedures. three relevent human-input procedures to compare against:
+The end goal is to compare our optimization solution (in terms of cost) to "human-input" procedures.
+Three relevent human-input procedures to compare against:
 1. No battery (x4, x6, x3) = 0
 2. Charge / discharge based on fixed schedule (discharge every day at xx PM)
 3. Discharge battery when price exceeds XX $/MWh

-One of the final outputs of the project is comparing the cost of powering a load with our optimum vs. the #1, #2, and #3 scenarios
+One of the final outputs of the project is comparing the cost of powering a load with our optimum vs. the #1, #2, and #3 scenarios.